Democratic Capitalism VS Capitalistic Democracy

 6. Treasury and the Federal Reserve are manned by equally apportioned bankers, company finance people, academics, and career civil servants.

-8. Some entitlements follow a defined contribution plan where the total contributions from the current contributors determines the benefit received.
+8. Entitlements follow a defined contribution plan where the total contributions from the current contributors and tax allotments determines the benefit received.
 For example, if people receiving the disability payments goes up 20%, and annual contributions are flat because of recession, benefits go down.

 e-mail antonw@ix.netcom.com with comments.